kea-dev/github-for-instructors/README.md

 Note that this is [different from creating a fork or a clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#about-repository-templates).

+#### Work those issues
-There's a workflow that starts whne you generate your repository - it copies the template issues over to your own repo - It may take 15-20 seconds to finish - You can monitor it in the __Actions__ tab.
+There's a antomated GitHub Actions workflow that starts immidately when you generate your repository - it copies the template issues over to your own repo - It may take 15-20 seconds to finish - You can monitor it in the __Actions__ tab - of your own newly created repo, not this particular template.

+Continue there - and then join the rest of us in [the discussions](https://github.com/kea-dev/github-for-instructors/discussions) when you're ready.

 ## If you need help.

-1. You are welcome to come back to [the issues of this template repo](https://github.com/kea-dev/planetscale/issues) here and comment on some of the existing ones - or create new ones.
+- There's always our [the discussions](https://github.com/kea-dev/github-for-instructors/discussions) - where you can mention me ([@lakruzz](https://github.com/lakruzz))
-2. You can also mention me ([@lakruzz](https://github.com/lakruzz)) or assign me to issues in your own repo.
+- Or you can mention me ([@lakruzz](https://github.com/lakruzz)) or assign me to issues in your own repo (If you've granted me access).
-3. And of course there's always our [discussion on github/kea-dev](https://github.com/orgs/kea-dev/discussions)